 Specialized must have felt the Evade was still worthy enough to be included unchanged in the 5-minutes-saved aero product line demonstration (here) they did earlier this year.
 They invested a lot to introduce a re-designed bike, wheelset, skin suit and other components for that demonstration.
 I would think if they felt there was speed to be picked up by introducing a new helmet, they would have done that too, but they didn’t.

 The Evade comes in white, black, and red with some having red or high-vis color outlining.
-It’s available on ebay and in the UK/EU at Cyclestore, and through Specialized dealers elsewhere.
+It’s available in the UK/EU Tredz 10% off w/code ITK10, CycleStore.